dhilfer/hdtools/README.md

 ~~unsupported~~ user-specific options or just to copy-/paste commands to another machine, or custom scripts.

-## Short overview of available tools and features
+## Short overview for available tools and features

 Basic motivation for **hdgrep** and **hdfind** can be understand here at [XKCD](https://xkcd.com/1168/)